In Memoriam: University Mourns Passing of Beloved Professor

 under a tree in front of the chapel,” said Stephen Smith, MA ’99 PhD ’01, Dean of

 Humanities and Temple Family Chair of English at Hillsdale College.
 “What was he doing?

-Reading Virgil, of course, and getting ready for his first-year Lit Trad class.
+Reading Vergil, of course, and getting ready for his first-year Lit Trad class.
 Rest

 in peace, Dr. Alvis, and thank you for a lifetime of love, learning, and dedication

 to your students, friends, and family.
 Memory eternal!”

 “Dr. Alvis was indeed a huge influence on my life; he showed me that the study of